Definition of "plotzing?"

 'To plotz' (sometimes pronounced 'plutz') means 'to collapse' in Yiddish

 And where is Deborah??????
-Haven't seen her around here in a few days......
-Let Me Think About That
+Haven't seen her around here in a few days...... :lmt:

 someone suggested that it would be funny to teach my dogs all thier commands in Yiddish.
 I'm the world's WORST jew, so it made us giggle at the time....

 I recall "Plotz" as the slow moving, and collapsing from weight, and not the exploding variety.
 Someone can BE a Plotz; a slow mover.
-But don't take my word for it; I'm the worst, remember?
-Wink
+But don't take my word for it; I'm the worst, remember? :wink:

 I may be up there with you.
 We used to go to Temple on the High Holidays...I haven't been in years.